 In the LoggerService

-project create the new class LoggerManager
+project, let’s create a new LoggerManager

-using Contracts; using NLog; namespace LoggerService { public class LoggerManager : ILoggerManager { private static ILogger logger = LogManager.GetCurrentClassLogger(); public void LogDebug(string message) { logger.Debug(message); } public void LogError(string message) { logger.Error(message); } public void LogInfo(string message) { logger.Info(message); } public void LogWarn(string message) { logger.Warn(message); } } }
+using Contracts; using NLog; namespace LoggerService { public class LoggerManager : ILoggerManager { private static ILogger logger = LogManager.GetCurrentClassLogger(); public void LogDebug(string message) => logger.Debug(message); public void LogError(string message) => logger.Error(message); public void LogInfo(string message) => logger.Info(message); public void LogWarn(string message) => logger.Warn(message); } }

-NLog needs to have information about the folder to create log files in, what the name of these files will be and what a minimum level of logging is.
+NLog needs to have information about the folder to create log files in, what the name of these files will be, and what a minimum level of logging is.
 Therefore, we need to create one text file in the main project with the name nlog.config

 and filename

-parameters to your paths.
+parameters to your paths:

 <?xml version="1.0" encoding="utf-8" ?> <nlog xmlns="http://www.nlog-project.org/schemas/NLog.xsd" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" autoReload="true" internalLogLevel="Trace" internalLogFile="d:Projects\Blog-AccountOwner\Project\internal_logs\internallog.txt"> <targets> <target name="logfile" xsi:type="File" fileName="d:/Projects/Blog-AccountOwner/Project/logs/${shortdate}_logfile.txt" layout="${longdate} ${level:uppercase=true} ${message}"/> </targets> <rules> <logger name="*" minlevel="Debug" writeTo="logfile" /> </rules> </nlog>